yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/web-widget.md

 Option | Description
 -------- | ---------
 Custom Bot logo | Click **Add** icon and set the logo for the bot. <br/> **Note:** It is recommended to upload images with a size of 150 x 150 pixels. |
-Bot name | Enter the name of the bot as per your business requirement. |
+Bot display name | Enter the display name of the bot as per your business requirement. |
 | Bot description | Enter the description of your bot. |
 Colors & theme | You can set a **Light** or **Dark** theme for your widget.
 Brand color | You can select the following options to set the color for the header of the widget: <br/> * **Solid** -  When you select this option, you can view only the Color 1 option (single color will be applied to the title bar).<br/> * **Gradient** - When you select this option, Color 1 and Color 2 options are displayed (two colours forming gradient will be applied to title bar).